 - You may need blood or urine tests before surgery.
-You may also need x-rays, a CT scan, or an MRI of the kidneys.
-Talk to your healthcare provider about these or other tests you may need.
-Write down the date, time, and location for each test.
+You may also need x-rays, a CT scan, or an MRI.

-- You may need to avoid solid food and drink clear liquids, such as apple juice or broth, the day before surgery.
-You may also need to drink a liquid that cleans out your bowel.
-Ask your healthcare provider for more information.
+- You may need to only drink clear liquids, such as apple juice or broth, the day before surgery.
+You may also need to drink a liquid that cleans out your bowels.

 The night before your surgery: